Individual problems in marriage counseling

 While his long history of depression caused him often to forsake this responsibility and allow his wife to “run things her way,” Jack was not depressed now.

 He was feeling strong.
-He wanted to be a role-model to Jared, even if it meant getting tough.
-He wanted his son to “be a man,” and for Jack, this meant facing into his problems, and actively working to solve them.
+He wanted to be a role model to Jared, even if it meant getting tough.
+He wanted his son to “be a man,” and for Jack, this meant facing his problems and actively working to solve them.

-He, too, initially saw fighting with his wife as the initial problem, and Jared as a bigger problem.
-However, as he was able to identify his dreams, and vocalize his goals of becoming a better father, he began to feel closer to his wife.
-He learned that asserting himself could be productive, and bring them closer together.
+He also saw fighting with his wife as the initial problem and Jared as a bigger problem.
+However, as he could identify his dreams and vocalize his goals of becoming a better father, he began to feel closer to his wife.
+He learned that asserting himself could be productive and bring them closer together.

 For couples like Jack and Lorraine, the work of couples therapy involves allowing them to understand the anxiety that gets generated in conflict as a growthful, positive sign.

-Their ability to develop the six skills of fighting allowed them to talk in a deeper, more meaningful way than they had been able to do previously.
+Their ability to develop the six fighting skills allowed them to talk more profoundly and meaningfully than they had previously.
 Lorraine spoke in more depth about how terrifying her early life had been, whereas before, she would gloss over it.

-Jack was able to understand just how terrifying raised voices were to her, and vowed to stop them in his interactions with his son.
-He also began to see Jared as depressed, instead of disrespectful and rebellious.
+Jack could understand just how terrifying raised voices were to her and vowed to stop them in his interactions with his son.
+He also began to see Jared as depressed instead of disrespectful and rebellious.
 He talked to his son about getting help for a mental illness he, too, knew intimately.

-Jack was able to talk about what it had been like for him to be depressed on and off over the years, and the powerlessness he felt.
-This was a subject filled with such shame, one that he had avoided.
+Jack was able to talk about what it had been like for him to be depressed on and off over the years and the powerlessness he felt.
+This subject was filled with such shame that he had avoided it.
 As they talked, both of them began framing the depression as the challenge, not Jack, the man.

-Intimacy, while not always easy to achieve, was the key to revitalizing this couple.
-As they got closer and felt more intimate, they were able to come to an agreement about how to handle their son.
-But more importantly, they developed valuable skills that allowed them to process disagreements as they arose.
+While intimacy is not always easy to achieve, it was the key to revitalizing this couple.
+As they became closer and more intimate, they could agree on how to handle their son.
+More importantly, they developed valuable skills that allowed them to process disagreements as they arose.

 As they were able to vocalize disagreements as they happened, their relationship became more vibrant and alive.